ethinethin/DDO-1/MANUAL.md

 3. VRC - sets the current drawing color.
 This switches the current drawing color using the contents of the AC.
 The color format used is RGB332 (i.e. 3-bits for red, 3-bits for green, and 2-bits for blue).
 4. VDC - this draws at the current cursor location.
 If in text mode, the 8-bit ASCII character in the lower byte of the AC will be drawn at the cursor location, in the color specified by VSC.
 If in image mode, a pixel will be drawn at the current pixel location.
 After the operation, the cursor location will be increased by one.
 5. VMC - move the cursor or pixel pointer to location specified by the AC; lower order byte = x, higher order byte = y
+6. VIE - disable or enable the monitor's ability to request interrupts.
+By default, this is turned off.
+With this command, the lower order byte of the accumulator is set to the device's interrupt flag.
+For the device to request interrupts, this must be a non-zero value, in addition to system-wide interrupts also being enabled.

 # Self-notes, please ignore